Princes is a 27 hole golfing facility located on the coast in Sandwich adjacent to Royal St Georges GC

 It was nice to see the club history displayed on course with the replica spitfire propeller on the 3rd tee, and plaque on the 9th bunker commemorating Sarazen's win.

 And I was particularly impressed with the par 3 fifth- it's a lovely hole in a gorgeous setting- quite memorable in fact

 The shore course was a contrast- it looked and played like the old traditional links courses from yesteryear, with rumpled fairways and revetted pot bunkers.

-Overall it was a pretty decent nine holes, however I am sure Mackenzie & Ebert will have a profound impact on the course and look forward to fruits of their labour
+Overall it was a pretty decent nine holes, however I am sure Mackenzie & Ebert will have a profound impact on the course and look forward to seeing the fruits of their labour

 Notable Holes include: